 Reproduction is authorised, provided the source is acknowledged.

-We gratefully acknowledge the input of national public health staff involved in surveillance activities and data submission to TESSy.
+We gratefully acknowledge the input of national public health staff involved in surveillance activities and data submission to Epipulse Cases.